ajbraus/sequelize-it/docs/README.md

 ## Scopes

-These are virtually useless.
-See the [terrible Sequelize docs](http://docs.sequelizejs.com/manual/tutorial/scopes.html) to use them.
+See the [Sequelize docs](http://docs.sequelizejs.com/manual/tutorial/scopes.html) how to use scopes.

 ## Raw SQL Queries

-You can do these, but why would you do that?
+It can be done!

 ## Sync (don't use this)

-Don't use sync.
+Don't use sync, just use migrations.

-// force: true will drop the table if it already exists {force: true}
-// User.sync().then(() => {
-  // Table created
-  // return User.create({
-  //   firstName: 'John',
-  //   lastName: 'Hancock'
-  // });
-// });